mark-wiemer/mcbe-polished-quartz/README.md

 1. Follow [chapter 2 of official guide](https://learn.microsoft.com/en-us/minecraft/creator/documents/scriptinggettingstarted#chapter-2-lets-test-the-parts-of-our-project):
    1. Run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` in PowerShell
    1. Run `npm run build`
+   1. Open Minecraft (Bedrock Edition)
-   1. Add the new "Polished Quartz" behavior pack to a world with the "Beta APIs" flag enabled
+   1. Add the new "Polished Quartz" behavior pack to a superflat world!

-When you load the world, you should see a greeting chat message appear every few seconds :)
+When you load the world, you should teleport to a bedrock box and be asked to break the terracotta!

 ## Features